What is Anorgasmia?

 What, technically, is an orgasm?

-An orgasm is a feeling of intense physical pleasure and a release of tension, accompanied by involuntary, rhythmic contractions of pelvic floor muscles.
-Some women actually feel pelvic contractions or a quivering of the uterus during orgasm, but some do not.
+An orgasm is a feeling of intense physical pleasure and a release of tension, accompanied by involuntary, rhythmic contractions of the pelvic floor muscles.
+Some women actually feel pelvic contractions or a quivering of the uterus during orgasm, while some do not.
 Some women describe fireworks all over their body, while others describe the feeling as a tingle.